Ku-ring-gai residents will be very familiar with the off-white façade of the

 local business and professional men,

-Plays by William Shakespeare, Noel Coward, George Bernard Shaw, Tennessee Williams and other well-known playwrights followed.
-Then, in 1970, Alexander Archdale, following an accident, retired as artistic director.
-His successors included Peter Collingwood, Aarne Neeme, Alastair Duncan and John Krummel, who took over in 1982.
+Under Alexander Archdale’s leadership, the company produced plays by William Shakespeare, Noel Coward, George Bernard Shaw, Tennessee Williams and other well-known playwrights followed.
+Then, in 1970, following an accident, Alexander Archdale retired as artistic director.
+His successors included Peter Collingwood, Aarne Neeme, Alastair Duncan and John Krummel, who took over in 1983.

-It was Krummel who founded the Northside Theatre Company (NSTC) and brought actors of the calibre of Ruth Cracknell, Joan Bruce, Ron Haddrick, Judi Farr, Jackie Weaver, David Goddard, Henri Szep, Nancye Hayes and Barry Creyton to its stage.
-For a time the theatre flourished, but it was less successful in the nineties, when it closed briefly.
+The theatre’s fortunes waxed and waned.
+Under John Krummel the company became the Northside Theatre Company (NSTC) for several years before returning to its former name.
+Actors of the calibre of Ruth Cracknell, Joan Bruce, Ron Haddrick, Judi Farr, Jackie Weaver, David Goddard, Henri Szeps, Nancye Hayes and Barry Creyton performedon its stage.
+During the nineties, the adult theatre company ceased performance for a year, while children’s theatre continued to keep the building alive.
 John Krummel was reappointed as artistic director in 1995 and the insurance company HIH became the theatre’s major sponsor.
-In 2001 HIH collapsed
+However, when HIH collapsed in 2001 the company was unable to attract other sponsorship

-From 2001 to 2013 the theatre was leased by Marian Street Theatre for Young People, formerly NSTC’s drama school, apart from 18 months between 2008 and 2010 when it was closed for renovations.
+From 2001 to 2013 the theatre was leased by Marian Street Theatre for Young People, formerly the theatre company’s drama school, apart from 18 months between 2008 and 2010 when it was closed for renovations.
 Council called for expressions of interest from professional theatre companies for operating the theatre in 2002, 2006 and 2011 but none was successful.

 In December 2013 Council closed the theatre for safety reasons, and it has remained unused ever since.
 Why did Council take this action?
 In his report, Strictly K (one of three commissioned by KMC), consultant Les Currie stated that wiring and rigging in the theatre